GrapesJS/grapesjs/docs/api/editor.md

 ### Style Manager

+-   `styleManager:update:target` - The target (Component or CSSRule) is changed
 -   `styleManager:change` - Triggered on style property change from new selected component, the view of the property is passed as an argument to the callback
 -   `styleManager:change:{propertyName}` - As above but for a specific style property